-For each of Proposal Nos.
-1, 2, 3 and 4 to be voted on at the Annual Meeting, including each nominee for director, you may vote "For" or "Against" (or "Withhold" for Proposal No. 1) or abstain from voting.
+For Proposal 1 to be voted on at the Annual Meeting, you may vote "For" or "Withhold" for each nominee for director.
+For each of Proposals 2, 3 and 4 to be voted on at the Annual Meeting, you may vote "For" or "Against" or abstain from voting.
 See the table below for more details.